 The proposals are revenue neutral in the medium run and will help tide over the liquidity issues for the business while government can go for temporary borrowings.
-The Government has in any case allowed delayed payment of GST with interest @9% pa.
+The Government has in

+Mitigating the Impact of Pandemic COVID-19 on Trade & Industry: PHDCCI Representations to Government of India and State Governments any case allowed delayed payment of GST with interest @9% pa.
 This measure will save the interest burden for the taxpayers.